JoseiPG1/JoseiPG1.github.io/_pages/about.md

 Hi! my name is Jose I am a theoretical physicist.
 I received a B.Sc in Physics (2016) and a M.Sc. in Physics (2019) from Federico Santa María Technical University in Valparaíso, Chile.
 In 2023 I moved to Spain (1 year), where I worked as research scientist at the University of Valencia and IFIC.
-In 2025 will start the PhD Physics programme at the University Andres Bello in Chile

 Currently, I am working in the field of modified or alternative gravitational theories like metric-affine theories using Palatini's formalism or purely affine models of gravity, like Polynomial Affine Gravity.
 Exploring classical